SunnyDisp/CMSC-207-Mini-Project/README.md

 CMSC 207 Mini-Project: Build a Personal Web Profile

 ### Project Overview
 This interactive web-based project applies foundational web development concepts from Clyde Hatter's *Create with Code* book.
-It reinforces HTML structure, CSS styling, and basic JavaScript interactivity to dynamically updated the webpage.
+It reinforces HTML structure, CSS styling, and basic JavaScript interactivity to dynamically update the webpage.
 This project was completed as a course requirement for *CMSC 207: Web Programming and Development*.
-The design is heavily inspired by *Stardew Valley* and other pixel-styles Role-Playing-Games (RPG).
+The design is heavily inspired by *Stardew Valley* and other Role-Playing-Games (RPG) with Pixel Graphics.

 ### Features
 * Animation Effects: CSS animation effects enhance section titles.